With summer ending in West Valley City, now is a great time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Scrub the drain port using a small, round paintbrush.
-Hook up the drain tube and restore power.
+Clean the drain port using a small, round paintbrush.
+Reconnect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall